 It boosts your content marketing

 Adding unboxing photos to your brand’s social media channels, you can provide a different kind of engagement over regular product imagery.
 It’s an opportunity for your followers to live vicariously through an imagined customer and to picture themselves on the receiving end of your beautiful packages.
-This makes it a highly emotive marketing pitch.
+This makes it a highly emotive marketing pitch and enables social commerce to do the selling for you.

-5 ways to build your best unboxing experience
+5 ideas for building the best unboxing experience

 When you are building an unboxing experience from scratch, it can be hard to know where to start.
 But if you break down an unboxing into its separate elements, this makes it a lot less overwhelming to design.
 Below are the five key elements that make up any memorable unboxing experience.